SuperDARN/rst/docs/dev/code_reviews.md

 # Code Reviews

-Reviewing code is like proof reading a paper, it is essential to ensure the following:
+All new code is tested for functionality and integration with RST before it is merged into the main codebase.
+In addition to this testing, a *code review* may be useful, especially when new features or major changes are being proposed.
+Reviewing code is like copyediting a paper before publication.
+It helps to ensure that:

+- the code is understandable to users
-- code is user readable
+- the code is consistent and structured appropriately
-- enforces consistency
-- helps encourage collaboration
-- code has a proper structure
-- The algorithms and software are tested and verified
+- the algorithms and software function as intended

-Anyone can code review even if you don't program in the native language, which for RST is C.
+Reviewing code encourages collaboration, and it is an excellent opportunity to improve your own programming skills and knowledge of the software.
+Anyone can provide a code review, even if they are not familiar with the native language, which for RST is C and IDL.
-Code reviewing is also an excellent learning experience which helps you better understand the software and how to program in general.

 If you are more advanced in the native programming language or science being implemented in the code, a short code review on finding any mistakes, or bugs in the code is more than welcome.
 This is not a requirement as it can be tedious and time consuming, and testing code should show these mistakes/bugs.
 If you wish to do this you can focus on one portion of the code to comb through.